Located towards the end of Koh Kood’s south west coast, Ao Takian is home to just two resorts, which sit on its fabulous, wild and undeveloped beach.

 The middle section and southern end remain untouched, with coconut trees and tall grass reaching back behind as far as the eye can see, adding to a terrific sense of wild isolation.

-Just before the start of the concrete section to the beach and Cham’s House, there is another very degraded track which leads off to the right.
+Just before the start of the concrete section to the beach and Cham’s House, there is another track in (poor state or repair) which leads off to the right.
 This emerges out on the southern headland of Bang Bao Beach by Sand and Sea Bungalows.

 By the Road

-Back on the main road, a backpacker enclave has developed over the next couple of kilometres and alongside it, a few new places to eat.
+Back on the main road, a traveller enclave has developed over the next couple of kilometres and alongside it, a few decent places to eat.

 Just after the wooden fronted Canteen restaurant, the backpacker huts of Eve House and Wooden House sit side by side on one side, with the cafe Coffeat opposite and the simple Im-Yung restaurant just a few metres further down.

 Bistro Koh Kood serves up French specialities in its open house set back from the road, whilst more cheap rooms are available at Rung Aroeng.
-The two diners at Kuba Lounge and Happy Time complete the picture.
+Kuba Lounge, restaurant with bungalows out back and the diner Happy Time complete the picture.

 Return to Koh Kood Beaches